lammps/learning/src/Learning_MD.rst

    want to know how to do more refined things in LAMMPS.
 3. Confirmed: Detailed discussions on the howto examples from the manual.

+.. note:
+   As this is a LAMMPS tutorial and not a molecular simulation tutorial, some topics of general knowledge will not be covered in details here.
+You will find more information in classical textbooks such as Allen and Tildesley "Computer simulation of fluids", Frenkel and Smit "Understanding molecular simulation" and many others statistical physics textbooks.
+Such topics shall be noted with a reference to "Classical textbooks".

 ****************
 Table of content
 ****************